Gynecomastia Surgery Columbus, Ohio

 For grades II and III, Dr. Donaldson usually uses a combination of VASER, liposuction and direct excision of glandular tissue with a short-scar, minimally-invasive approach under general anesthesia.
 VASER applies ultrasound waves to the breast tissue to help emulsify the fat and break up fibrous attachments.
 Liposuction involves a ¼-inch incision through which a thin, hollow tube (cannula) is attached to a vacuum and used to extract the fat.
 If stubborn, firm glandular tissue still needs to be removed, then a ½- or 1-inch incision is made at the lower border of the darker areolar skin.
 Grade III skin will often shrink down over time to match the flattened chest contour.

 Grade IV gynecomastia requires a more invasive approach.
-VASER and liposuction may still be used first, but longer incisions are ultimately required to remove the large amount of glandular tissue, fat and skin.
+VASER and liposuction may still be used first, but longer incisions are ultimately required to remove a large amount of glandular tissue, fat and skin.
 The incisions often wrap around the areolar border in a complete circle, and sometimes also form a vertical line down the chest and/or a horizontal line across the entire lower chest.
 The longer scars serve to tighten the skin and eliminate folding, wrinkling or hanging skin that would otherwise be left behind.

 Following male breast reduction surgery, the incisions are closed with dissolvable sutures, and a final layer of surgical-grade glue provides a sterile barrier.
 Light dressings are supported with an elastic bandage or customized compression garment.
 Temporary fluid drains are usually not necessary except in grade 4 conditions.
 You will be prescribed medication to relieve pain and prevent infection, and homeopathic remedies help minimize bruising and swelling.